67726e/git-flight-rules/README.md

 ```

 <a name="keep-whole-file"></a>
-### I want to keep the whole file from another ref-ish
+### Oh shit, I want to keep the whole file from another ref-ish

 Say you have a working spike (see note), with hundreds of changes.
 Everything is working.
 Now, you commit into another branch to save that work: